hazajijan-prog/sakila_lab_haza_jijan/README.md

 - Evidence dashboard showing the most rented films, top customers and revenue insights
 - Structured SQL files in /sources/sakila for reproducible queries
 - ETL script for loading data into DuckDB

+# Lab Instructions
+The full lab instructions used for this lab are included in this repository:

+File: `lab_sakila.pdf`

+GitHub can display the PDF directly in the browser if needed.